JeansLli/Count_decomp/README.md

 cd persistable
 ```

-The first vision is creating random points and building bifiltration on them
+## The first vision is to create random points and build bifiltrations on them.
+Run
 ```
 python experiment_count_decomp_v1.py

 ```
 The results are stored in `path-to-repository/experiment_result_v1`

-The second vision is fixing a simplicial complex (complete graph with n vertices) and building different bifiltrations on it
+## The second vision is to fix a simplicial complex (complete graph with n vertices) and build different bifiltrations on it.
+Run
 ```
 python experiment_count_decomp_v2.py
 ```